Did someone say “walk"?

 Frequently asked questions

 Anyone at least 12 years old with a desire to help animals in their community and support our mission and values is welcome!
-HSPPR does not accept volunteers with a criminal record involving any felony, sexual or violent crimes, theft-related crimes, or animal neglect or cruelty within the last 7 years.
+HSPPR does not accept volunteers with a criminal record involving any felony, sexual or violent crimes, theft-related crimes, any neglect-related crimes or animal cruelty within the last 7 years.
 If you are interested in volunteering, you must register for and attend an info session first.

 We ask for a weekly commitment of approximately 2-3 hours, typically occurring as a shift during the same day and time each week.
 We ask you to volunteer for at least 6 months.
-We’re sorry, but we can’t accommodate drop-in or one-time volunteers.
+We’re sorry, but we can’t accommodate bi-weekly, drop-in, or one-time volunteers.

 Volunteers must be at least 12 years of age, with a parent or guardian, due to HSPPR’s liability insurance.
 Volunteers must be at least 16 years old to volunteer on their own without an adult partner present.